Frequently Asked Questions: About Being a BFT Bargaining Unit Sub

 What is the rate of pay for long-term assignments?

-The rate of pay changes over the course of a long-term assignment, increasing on Day 10 and Day 20.
 After 44 days in the same assignment, a sub is retroactively placed on the K-12 salary schedule according to educational degrees and any previous years of teaching with a credential in a K-12 position.
+Only certificated teachers can take jobs longer than 30 days.

 Do I need a credential to work in a long-term assignment?